R-GCN: Relational Graph Convolutional Networks

 Where:

-Interpretation: for each relation r, node v collects messages from all neighbours connected by r, transforms them by W_r, and sums.
-All relation-specific sums are then added together with the self-loop.
+Interpretation: for each relation \(r\), node \(v\) collects messages from all neighbours connected by \(r\), transforms them by \(W_r\), and averages.
+The per-relation results are then summed and added to the self-loop term.

-This is equivalent to running a separate GCN on each relation’s adjacency subgraph and summing the results.
+This is equivalent to running a separate GCN on each relation’s adjacency subgraph and summing the results — which is also the clearest way to see where the parameter cost comes from.

 The Parameter Problem: Basis Decomposition